jangala-dev/devicecode-lua/sprint-docs/gsm.md

-So, we've decided that hal.lua will detect and identify the physical elements of the system:
+So, we've decided that `hal` will detect and identify the physical elements of the system and ferry this information to `gsm`:

+### Elements received from HAL

-Modems - HAL will detect all the modems in the system Sim Sets - HAL will detect the Sim Sets available in the system
+Modems - `hal` will detect all the modems in the system SimSets - `hal` will detect the Sim Sets available in the system

 #### What are Sim Sets?

-Sim Sets are sets of sim connectors that provide the possibility of sim connections.
-The elements of a Sim Set can be the following:
+SimSets are sets of sim connectors that provide the possibility of sim connections.
+The elements of a SimSet can be the following:
   - a regular slot for a sim card (with or without sim detect capability)
   - an embedded esim, which can store multiple profiles